-The audit committee currently consists of five independent non-executive Directors, namely Mr. Jia Wenzeng (chairman of the audit committee), Mr. Wu Desheng, Mr. Wu Qiang, Mr. Guo Qingui and Mr. Guan Chenghua.
+The audit committee currently consists of four independent non-executive Directors, namely Mr. Jia Wenzeng (chairman of the audit committee), Mr. Wu Desheng, Mr. Wu Qiang and Mr. Guan Chenghua.

-During the Reporting Period, five meetings were held to consider and review, among others, the following matters:
+During the Reporting Period, six meetings were held to consider and review, among others, the following matters:

-- 1) the quarterly, interim and annual reports of the Company before submission to the Board and the impact of the changes in accounting policies and practices and compliance of the relevant accounting standards, the GEM Listing Rules; - 2) the re-appointment of external auditor and the proposed audit fee; - 3) meeting with auditors to discuss the audit plan and scope of work before commencement of the audit work; - 4) review and discuss with auditors regarding the audited results and audit findings, including the deficiencies in internal control that are identified during the audit; and - 5) review the risk management and internal control systems of the Group.
+- the quarterly, interim reports and annual report of the Company before submission to the Board and the impact of the changes in accounting policies and practices and compliance of the relevant accounting standards, the GEM Listing Rules; - 2) the re-appointment of external auditor and the proposed audit fee; - 3) meeting with auditors to discuss the audit plan and scope of work before commencement of the audit work; - 4) review and discuss with auditors regarding the audited results and audit findings, including the deficiencies in internal control that are identified during the audit; and - 5) review the risk management and internal control systems of the Group.